jmbott/test-repo/Docs/wifi_setup.md

-# Instructions on how to setup wifi on a Raspberry Pi
+# Instructions on how to setup wifi on a Pi

 * Install Wicd-curses
 ```